flaptor/indextank-jquery/README.md

 - an INPUT element with type=text, and an id.
 This element is a child of the FORM element above.
 - a DIV element with an id, that we can use to display results.

-If you met this requirements, just:
+If you met these requirements, follow these steps:

 1. Copy the **&lt;head&gt;** element of test.html on the **&lt;head&gt;** element of your site's template.
 If you didn't go through the **Quick usage** section above, place your indextank credentials on it.
 2. Edit the script, so that: